 |Thursday||Breakfast for dinner|

 |Saturday||Roti with any dal or lentil curry or gravy curry|

 |Sunday||leftover lunch items with freshly cooked rice or depending on my energy and mood|

 - If you have Pongal or khichdi, add some whole wheat flour and make the paratha with it.

-- If you have some carrot poriyal or beetroot poriyal, add some chickpea flour and make dosa with it.
+- If you have some carrot poriyal or beetroot poriyal, add chickpea flour and make dosa.

 - Use leftover dal or rasam to make the roti dough instead of water.